rostin79s/TFHE-AES/README.md

 # **Fully Homomorphic Encryption (FHE) Implementation of AES-128 using TFHE-rs**

-This repository contains a full Implementation of a fully holomorphic version of the AES-128 cryptosystem in CTR mode, using TFHE.
+This repository contains a full Implementation of a fully homomorphic version of the AES-128 cryptosystem in CTR mode, using TFHE.

 ---